Derived categories of sheaves on singular schemes with an application to reconstruction: Locally-finite cohomological functors on the perfect derived category

 \section{Locally-finite cohomological functors on the perfect derived category}

-Unless otherwise indicated, $X$ is a quasi-projective scheme over a field $k$ and all categories mentioned are $k$-linear and triangulated. $\Vect_k$ denotes the category of vector spaces over $k$ and $\vect_k$ denotes the category of finite-dimensional vector spaces over $k$. \begin{defn} Let $\mathcal{T}$ be a $k$-linear triangulated category.
-A functor $H:\mathcal{T}^{\circ} \ra \Vect_k$ is called \textbf{cohomological}, if for each exact triangle
+Unless otherwise indicated, $X$ is a quasi-projective scheme over a field $k$ and all categories mentioned are $k$-linear and triangulated.
+For such an $X$, we denote the bounded derived category of coherent sheaves by $D^b_{\coh}(X)$ and the bounded derived category of coherent sheaves with proper support by $D^b_{\cohc}(X)$. $\Vect_k$ denotes the category of vector spaces over $k$ and $\vect_k$ denotes the category of finite-dimensional vector spaces over $k$. \begin{defn} Let $\mathcal{T}$ be a $k$-linear triangulated category.
+A $k$-linear functor, $\phi: \mathcal{T} \ra \Vect_k$ (or $\phi: \mathcal{T}^{\circ} \ra \Vect_k$,) is called \textbf{locally-finite} when it satisfies the following condition: